jreisinger/jreisinger.github.io/cv.md

 Sr. Security Engineer
 at Empatica [2022 - present]

-* Setting up security monitoring.
+* Setting up and operating security monitoring to be able to detect threats.
-* Working with Kubernetes ingress WAFs.
+* Monitoring and maintaining Kubernetes ingress WAFs to block malicious HTTP requests.

 Sr. Security Engineer, Team Lead at Deutsche Telekom Pan-Net [2017 - 2022]